rsksmart/devportal-1.0/webinars/202007-005/slides.md

 `Dulce`

 - Specifications are similar to implementation because they are also code
-- However they are not executed by the user of your programm or application, instead the specifications run the implmentations in certain pre-defined ways
+- However they are not executed by the user of your program or application, instead the specifications run the implementations in certain pre-defined ways.

 ---